Matt Joyce (American football)

-Matt Joyce (born March 30, 1972) is an American former professional football guard and tackle in the National Football League for the Seattle Seahawks, Arizona Cardinals and Detroit Lions.
-He played college football at the University of Richmond.
+Matt Joyce (born March 30, 1972) is an American former professional football player who was a guard and tackle in the National Football League (NFL) for the Seattle Seahawks, Arizona Cardinals and Detroit Lions.
+He played college football for the Richmond Spiders.

 Early life and college

 Joyce attended New York Military Academy where he practiced football, basketball and track.
 He was an All-Conference defensive lineman.

 He accepted a scholarship from the University of Richmond, where he was a three-year starter at defensive tackle.

 Professional career

 Dallas Cowboys

 Joyce was not selected in the 1994 NFL draft and was signed as an undrafted free agent by the Dallas Cowboys, with the intention of converting him into an offensive lineman.

 He was waived on August 28, but after being claimed by the Cincinnati Bengals and not passing their physical, he was signed to the Cowboys practice squad.

 Seattle Seahawks

 On March 1, 1995, he signed as a free agent with the Seattle Seahawks and started the first 13 games at left guard.
 He was released on August 25, 1996.